Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 **STOP**: Use the quadratic formula to solve for [*LT*] in our previous equation and find the steady state concentration of *LT*.
 How can we use this solution to find the steady state concentrations of *L* and *T* as well?
 {: .notice--primary}

-Now that we have reduced the computation of the steady state concentration of *LT* to the solution of a quadratic equation, let's compute this steady state concentration for a sample collection of parameters.
+Now that we have reduced the computation of the steady state concentration of *LT* to the solution of a quadratic equation, we will compute this steady state concentration for a sample collection of parameters.

 Say that we are given the following parameter values (the units of these parameters are not important for this toy example):
 * *k*<sub>bind</sub> = 2;